turbulent0/knowledge_base/.swm/knowledge_base.vdosg.sw.md

 * p > n.
 * If some of the explanatory variables are perfectly correlated (positively or negatively) then the coefficients would not be unique.

+## Logistic regression

+in linear regression - square root method and R^2

+in logistic regression - fit sigmoid (cdf of ligstic distribution) with maximum likelyhood and map values to probabilities

+logit function - inverse to logistic function, quantile function - map probabilites to values

 ## Multicollinearity, correlation, covariance